Port of Montréal’s Grand Quai and Cruise Terminal

 Maritime Terminal

-Thanks to its complete redesign, the maritime terminal now welcomes passengers at ground level rather than at the Port of Montréal’s Grand Quay’s upper level.
+Thanks to its complete redesign, the maritime terminal now welcomes passengers at ground level rather than at the Port of Montréal’s Grand Quai’s upper level.

 This allows the rationalization of vehicular traffic patterns as well as the pedestrianization of spaces.
 Meanwhile, the landscaping of the ground level enables more fluid movement, thus considerably simplifying vehicle access to the port facilities and the parking spaces still available in the old hangars.